m3rone/busfs-server/README.md

 For more documentation, please visit the wiki.

+It still is in beta so the format and everything may change in updates without warning (though release notes will say it).
+Use it at your own risk

 ### Features
-- Collision protection: BUSFS appends a 10 random character string to the end of your file to avoid collisions if the files have same names.
-Additionally, it just checks whether the uuid exists and assigns a new one.
+- Collision protection: BUSFS uses a random 10 character string to identify and operate on your files to avoid collisions if the files have same names.
+Additionally, it just checks whether the uuid exists and assigns a new one if it does.

 - Descriptions: You can add and update descriptions of the files that you are uploading for more information.